Alex Murdaugh’s Son Confronted Him About ‘Bags of Pills’ Prior to Murder

 However, Paul’s voicemail was the first time jurors saw the family’s internal dynamics about Murdaugh’s drug struggles—and the first time jurors heard that Murdaugh’s son had confronted his father just weeks before his murder.
 It’s not clear if Murdaugh responded to his son’s message or if a conversation ended up happening in person.

-An online search suggests the pills appear to be the opiates oxycodone and chlordiazepoxide.
+An online search suggests the pills appear to be oxycodone and chlordiazepoxide.
 (Murdaugh has previously confirmed that he was addicted to opioids.)

 The prosecution is set to rest its case on Friday.